NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 While Tinkerbelle seems like a great tool, my group partner lives at home while I am at school, so we couldn't use it for our interaction.
 Instead, we chose to use a simpler solution where we controlled a google slides presentation over zoom to change the colors of the lights.
 We assumed that this would make it easier to record the interactions for later parts of the lab as well.
 There are more details of this approach in the following section.

+**Please note that no AI tools were used for this part of the lab.**

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.